Coronavirus has turned the world upside down. And with it, travel is changing before our eyes.

 On the downside, budget airlines like Norwegian Air (many of which were struggling before coronavirus) are no slam dunk for making it through this crisis.
 Their disappearance would take some of the price pressure off bigger carriers to cut prices.

 Want the heads up on these amazing fares?
-Sign up for Thrifty Traveler Premium, our international flight deal service.
+Sign up for Thrifty Traveler Premium, our international and domestic flight deal service, for just $5.99 a month.

 Free Change, Cancellation Will Be Part of Our New Normal